Lorenzo Natali Media Prize

 - Europe Prize: reporting published by a media based in the European Union (not including the United Kingdom).

-- Best Emerging Journalist Prize: open to journalists under 30 whose reporting was published by a media based in the European Union (not including the United Kingdom) or in one of its partner countries on development and cooperation.
+- Best Emerging Journalist Prize: open to journalists under 30 whose reporting was published by a media based in the European Union (not including the United Kingdom) or in one of its partner countries

 The full list of eligible countries can be found here.